HLR/DomiKnowS/docs/OVERVIEW_USER.md

 ...
 ```

 Some sensors will use these properties to calculate other properties.
-In the code below, the program uses the question_paragraph and the text property of the question to create token_ids and Mask by feeding the input to a RobertaTokenizer. afterward, the sensor saves the newly created properties to be used later.
-JointSensor can calculate multiple (here two) properties at once.
+In the code below, the program uses the `question_paragraph` and the `text` properties of the question to create `token_ids` and `Mask` by feeding the input to a RobertaTokenizer. afterward, the sensor saves the newly created properties to be used later. `JointSensor` can calculate multiple (here two) properties at once.
 ```python
 question["token_ids", "Mask"] = JointSensor( "question_paragraph", 'text',forward=RobertaTokenizer())
 question[is_more] = FunctionalSensor("is_more_", forward=label_reader, label=True)